Sovereignty · · 2 min read

 I didn’t seduce him.

-you’ll keep looking for it in places it doesn’t live.
+If you haven’t, you keep looking where it doesn’t live.

 I never left